My accusers' speeches may have

 command of the god, as I would have you know; and I believe that to

-this day no greater good has ever happened in the state than my
+no greater good has ever happened in the state than my

 service to the god.
 For I do nothing all day but go about persuading you, old and young alike, not to take thought for your persons and